formkit/docs-content/inputs/autocomplete.md

 ### Page and hasNextPage parameters

 A likely scenario you'll encounter is needing to search through a paginated API.
-This can be done by referencing the same `config` object as before.
+This can be done by referencing the same `context` object as before.
 Within this object, we can utilize the `page` and `hasNextPage` properties.
 The `page` property is the current page number, and the `hasNextPage` property is a function to be called when there are more pages to load:

 <example
 name="Autocomplete"